isomerpages/agd-corp/_about-us/Overview.md

 strengthening controls and integration of key systems across government agencies.</p>
 <p></p>
-<h4>Leading Public Sector Finance &amp; Internal Audit (IA)</h4>
+<h4>Leading Public Sector Finance and Internal Audit </h4>
 <p>AGD drives innovation and excellence in public sector finance and internal
 audit.
-Through continuous upskilling, we transform the Finance &amp; IA workforce into a Leading, Engaged, Agile, and Productive workforce with deep technical expertise, equipped with future-ready capabilities.</p>
+Through continuous upskilling, we transform the Finance and Internal Audit workforce into a Leading, Engaged, Agile, and Productive workforce with deep technical expertise, equipped with future-ready capabilities.</p>
 <p>AGD also empowers public sector finance and internal audit to make data-driven
 decisions, enabled by technology and harmonisation of financial data.
 We also elevate Singapore’s international presence through building networks